algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2018-12-02

+More Chrysalis work, see the video and the git log, really.
+Lots of polishing and bug fixing, some new features.
+It's looking nicer and nicer every day.

 # 2018-12-01

 Lots of Chrysalis work, too many to list.
 Also tried to get it working on Windows8.1, but ended up giving up.
 I could compile it on Windows after much fighting, but getting the COM port to show up was a huge pain in the backside.
 And then it didn't work properly.